edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 Sound was easy enough to implement - the chip 8 emits a beep when the sound delay counter/register is non zero.
 To do this in a cross platform way I just decided to send the [bell character](https://en.wikipedia.org/wiki/Bell_character) to the console when it was non zero which had the desired effect.

 Input was slightly more complicated but not much and I ended up just using the existing pygame libraries for that.
-Once I put it all together I could finally play space invaders and other chip 8 games like pong and tetris.
+Once I put it all together I could finally play space invaders and other CHIP-8 games like [pong](https://en.wikipedia.org/wiki/Pong) and [tetris](https://en.wikipedia.org/wiki/Tetris).
 Old and well known they may be but there was something very novel about playing them on a system I had crafted for myself.

 ** show images of games? **

 I showed off my project to a few people at work and they were pretty awesome in providing feedback and genuine interest.
-The only downside is they are egging me on to build a game boy emulator which I am seriously considering doing as soon as I can find the time.
+The only downside is they are egging me on to build a [game boy](https://en.wikipedia.org/wiki/Game_Boy) emulator which I am seriously considering doing as soon as I can find the time.

-Building this emulator might seem like a simple enough project, but it's one of the biggest projects I've done outside of my day job for a long time and was good fun.
+Building this emulator might seem like a simple enough task but it's one of the biggest projects I've done outside of my day job for a long time and was good fun.
 I had to spend a lot of time planning and reading before coding so I felt this was a nice way to stretch my engineering skills.
 I really enjoyed doing it, especially as I got the chance to show it off which really made the hard work feel validated.
 If you're interested in emulation even a little bit I would very much recommend it as a fun, achievable project to learn the basics.